Technology ยท 8 min read

 Tips & maintenance

-1. Upgrading RAM is the single most cost-effective performance improvement for most computers — especially for multitasking and creative work.
+1. Upgrading from 8GB to 16GB of RAM costs $20โ€“40 and is the single most impactful performance improvement for most computers, especially when multitasking with 10+ browser tabs and apps open.

-2. Replacing a hard drive (HDD) with an SSD makes a computer feel dramatically faster — boot times drop from 60 seconds to under 10.
+2. Replacing a hard drive (HDD) with an SSD makes a computer feel dramatically faster.
+Boot times drop from 60 seconds to under 10.

-4. Keep storage at least 20% free — both SSDs and operating systems need headroom to manage files and maintain performance.
+4. Keep storage at least 20% free.
+Both SSDs and operating systems need headroom to manage files and maintain performance.

 Common questions